SAMSN Clinical Advisory Board

 The role of the SAMSN Clinical Advisory Board (CAB) is to provide advice on the content, quality and efficacy of SAMSN’s workshops and groups for male survivors of childhood sexual abuse, their families and supporters.

-Mark is currently working in his own practice and is the Chairperson of SAMSN’s Advisory Board.
+Dean Brown is the Chairperson of SAMSN’s Clinical Advisory Board.

 Caroline Taylor is recognised as one of Australia’s leading experts and consultants in the field of child and adult sexual violence and domestic violence and the criminal justice response to victim/survivors and social models of trauma and recovery.

 Caroline has considerable experience as an academic researcher, educator, trainer and change agent who operates effectively and dynamically in sensitive and complex environments and organisations.
 She has received distinguished meritorious awards for her research and contribution to academia and professions such as police and the wider community.
 She has applied innovative methodologies to draw out and elucidate a deeply nuanced and critical understanding of sexual violence and its interface with socio-legal structures that have influenced proactive law reform in Australia.

 Caroline has been a Visiting Academic to Kings College, London (2011) and is an academic advisor to Interpol’s Specialist Group on Crimes Against Children and has undertaken a number of international benchmarking trips to examine all aspects of the criminal justice system and welfare/advocacy service responses to child and adult victims of sexual violence.